“Fix Tech Daily helps you solve real-world IT problems, with daily tips on Windows, Office, networks, and devices.”

 Refresh your website.

 If the site loads, the issue is caused by one of the plugins.
-Rename it back to plugins
+Rename it back to plugins, then deactivate plugins one by one to find the faulty one.

 🔹 Step 3: Switch to a Default Theme